 At.mosphere: the world's tallest afternoon tea

-The food: Dishes here are luxurious if a touch overpriced.
-Caviar, oysters and prime-cut grills are all present on the dinner menu, but we recommend coming here earlier for afternoon tea.
-Choose the aptly named luxurious menu, which includes a catch of the day main course and a selection of delectable pastries and cakes – as well as a glass of sparkling wine.
+The food: You mostly come here for the view and the novelty of it all, but the lounge is a good place for afternoon tea – especially if you’re entertaining out-of-town visitors.
+Choose the aptly named luxurious menu, which includes a catch of the day main course and a selection of pastries and cakes – as well as a bottle of Champagne between two.

 Burj Khalifa, 122nd Floor, Downtown Dubai; atmosphereburjkhalifa.com